Welcome to MileOn!

 On the Stop Details screen will be a map of the location that was just entered.
 Swipe up at the bar to bring up a tray in which we will enter all of the details that will help make this trip a success:

-- Enter the Date & Time of either the Pickup or Delivery.
-This is to ensure that when we tap Create Trip, we can make our pick up or delivery on time.
+- Enter the Date & Time of the Stop Type that you chose.
+This is to ensure that when we tap Create Trip, we can make our delivery on time.
 We'll pick 4:30 p.m. on Oct.
 6.

 - Add the Dwell Time, the amount of time required to wait or stay at the stop.
-It's OK if this isn't a known factor, but it's helpful for calculating ETA's.
+It's OK if you don't know it, but it's helpful for calculating ETA's.
 For this tour, we'll select 30 minutes.

 - Type in the Phone number for a contact at the stop.
-This isn't required for the tour, but maybe enter your parents' number so you remember to call them.
+While not required for the tour, this feature can be very helpful at times.

 Once all the information has been entered, tap Add Stop to add this stop to your route plan.
-You can also tap Add Favorite to save this particular stop for use in future trips.
+You can also tap the Heart icon to add to Favorites, saving this particular stop for use in future trips.

 Stop 4: Factor in HOS